Kami Kalopanax mugs and glasses

 £32.00 – £55.00

 Kami means paper in Japanese and is the name given to a series of vessels developed by OJI Masanori with the uncommonly skilled woodturners of Takahashi Kougei, and was chosen as a reflection of the unique thinness and lightness of their hand turned forms.
 The unfamiliar grain is that of Kalopanax - the prickly castor oil tree - a cold hardy deciduous tree native to Hokkaido.
 Cut from local forests the timber is seasoned through many cold Asahikawa winters ensuring its stability both for working and a lifetime of use.
 Whilst some sympathetic handling is advised - dishwashers and long soaks avoided, and towel rather than air drying advised - these mugs and glasses are impregnated and sealed with a specially developed urethane ceramic mix and are suitable for use with both hot and cold liquids, as well as ordinary sink washing up.
-Four options: a medium sized handled mug, diameter about 85mm, height 78mm; a smaller handled mug, diameter 75mm, height 69mm; a small shot glass, diameter 55mm, height 55mm; and a long glass, diameter 73mm, height 129mm.
+Four options: a small handled mug with a diameter of about 75mm and height of 69mm; a medium handled mug, diameter 85mm, height 78mm; a small shot glass, diameter 55mm, height 55mm; and a long glass, diameter 73mm, height 129mm.